NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 -------------------------

 The NPB configuration file is an XML (eXtensible Markup Language) file.
-The extension of the file should be .xml, although this is not strictly necessary.
+The extension of the file should be '.xml'.

 XML files (or documents), contain XML elements; these elements can contain: